TarunNagarajan/urban-traffic/README.md

 ### Training

 To train a new agent, run the `train.py` script.
-The script will train the agent for the number of episodes specified in `config.py` and save the best performing model to `models/d3qn_agent.pth`.

 ```bash
 python train.py